akerlund/esp32_library/README.md

 ## Create a New Project Folder

 Now you can create your own projects anywhere as long as their *Makefile* has the path to the **esp-open-rtos** folder.
-I have therefore yet another environment varible defined to that folder's path, for example:
+I have therefore another environment varible defined to that folder's path, for example:

 ```
 export ESP_OPEN_RTOS=/home/$(whoami)/Documents/esp_library_master/submodules/esp-open-rtos